andspi/TidyWearable/CodeBook.md

 13. The table is then grouped and summarized so to show the averages for all variables for all subjects and activities.
 14. The table is then expanded to be tidy again, with one variable per column.
 15. The resulting second data set is exported to "tidyWearableMeans.csv".

-## Variables

-### Identifiers
-+ "set" ... identifies wheter the observation belongs to the "test"" or "training"" data set
-+ "id" ... is a unique identifier _within_ each of the sets.
-+ "subjectID" ... identifies the subject (n=30) who performed the activity for each observation
-+ "activityLabel" ... identifies the activity (n=6, see above) performed for each observation

-### Measurements
-+ "mean-..." ... report the mean value of all observations for the respective variable for each activity and each subject

-All other variable conform to the original details above, although abreviations have been extended according to instructions.